-They will be tested in their implementations using JUnits to ensure they are working properly.
-When we start system testing, the JPA Repositories will be tested as a part of the entire system.
+They were tested in their implementations using Mockito to ensure they are working properly.
+When we started system testing, the JPA Repositories were be tested as a part of the entire system.

 Interface Testing Tools We Will Use:

 For the interface testing of our project, the testing libraries and frameworks mentioned in the "Unit Testing" section for our project's backend should be sufficient.